Universal graph representation of stabilizer codes: The Inverse Map: from Graphs to Stabilizer Codes

-Let $X(w)$ be a Pauli on (the free edge of) node $w$, and $X(A) = \bigotimes_{v \in A} X(v)$; $Z$ operators are defined analogously.
-Note that we may only directly apply operators to (the free edge of) output nodes because these are physical operators.
-With this notation, we define the following map $\CS : G \mapsto S$ from graph to stabilizer tableau, the output of which we call the \textit{canonical stabilizers} of the code represented by $G$.
-Denote each stabilizer $S_v$ for $v \in \CO$.
-These stabilizers are readily seen to be a valid generating set.
-There are exactly $n-k$ generators, and all are independent because only $S_v$ has a $X$ on $v$.
-Every pair of stabilizers $S_v$ and $S_w$ also have even $X$-$Z$ overlap--and thus commute---because the graphs are undirected.
+We emphasize that Eqn.~(\ref{eq:inverse}) gives a recipe to construct codes that is essentially independent of ZXCFs (except that inputs and pivots must be matched), even though we will also show that the stabilizers given by Eqn.~(\ref{eq:inverse}) are actually the stabilizers for the ZXCF corresponding to the graph at hand.
 In principle, one could disregard the entirety of the previous section, \textit{define} Eqn.~(\ref{eq:inverse}) as a map from graphs to stabilizers, and explore their properties.
 However, it is unclear a priori from this approach how expressive such a class of stabilizers would be and the motivation behind such an assertion would be obscure.
+The proof of canonicity with the ZXCF guarantees that this recipe is capable of generating all possible stabilizer codes.
 We next show that such a map generates precisely the stabilizer group of the encoder that the corresponding ZXCF of $G$ represents.
 Because graphs do not have local Clifford operations associated to them, we can treat $\CS$ as the inverse map from graph to ZXCF, modulo local Cliffords, i.e. up to local equivalence.
-To do so, we appeal to the two most fundamental equivalence rules of the ZX calculus.
-Indeed, we will use these rules many times in the course of our calculations.
+To do so, we give a fundamental equivalence rule for Paulis on graphs, which arise from equivalence rules in the ZX calculus.

-\begin{lemma}[ZX-calculus fundamental equivalences] Let $v$ be a $Z$-node in a ZX diagram.
-Operators may be placed on edges and associated with a on either side of the edge. \begin{enumerate} \item[(1) ] If an operator placed on an internal edge between $v$ and $w$ is \textit{associated} with $v$, it can be equivalently associated with $w$ instead.
-However, if the internal edge is Hadamarded, the operator is flipped $X \leftrightarrow Z$ during this change of association.
-An operator placed on a free edge of $v$ is vacuously associated with $v$. \item[(2) ] If a $X$ operator is placed on an edge associated with $v$, it can be equivalently commuted through $v$ into $X$'s on \textit{every other edge} (including the free edge) connected to $v$, each remaining associated with $v$. \item[(3) ] If a $Z$ operator is placed on an edge associated to $v$, it may be equivalently commuted through as a $Z$ on \textit{any one} other edge associated to $v$, remaining associated to $v$. \end{enumerate} \end{lemma}